 - “This seems to us to signal that being mandated to mandatory work activity is regarded as a punishment…”

-In June 2012, peer-reviewed research by the DWP concluded that Mandatory Work Activity had “no impact on the likelihood of being employed compared to non-referrals.”
+In June 2012, peer-reviewed research by the DWP concluded that Mandatory Work Activity had “no impact on the likelihood of being employed compared to non-referrals.”.
+The trial of a scheme involving 6 month long workfare placements was found to also have no effect on helping people find work.

 This graph shows that the statistics currently available demonstrate that workfare makes no difference to employment outcomes.
 As Ben Goldacre concluded: “Bottom line: it turns out people leave JSA at roughly the same rate, whether they’re doing workfare or not.”